Ask a COVID-19 Question

 - Foreign residents of Chile and holders of diplomatic/official passports are exempt from the health insurance requirements

 - Are there restrictions on intercity or interstate travel?
 Yes.
-In places where sanitary cordons are in place, travelers may be subject to temperature screenings.
-Travel to or from comunas in quarantine requires a permit obtained from the Chilean police
+Travel between regions requires a health passport (pasaporte sanitario) obtained from the Chilean police.

 - For specific questions, the Ministry of Health’s hotline is available at 600-360-7777.
 The Ministry of Tourism answers questions at 600 600 6066 or by email at email@example.com.

 - Are U.S. citizens required to quarantine?
 Yes

 - Face masks are required on all public transportation.
 Obey signage regarding social distancing.

 - The U.S. Embassy in Santiago is offering regular services for American citizens.
 Please visit our website to schedule an appointment online.
 If you have a need for emergency consular services, please email SantiagoUSA@state.gov.